The top 10 athletes of 2024 so far

 Emmanuel Wanyonyi keeps getting faster

 Another meeting, another opportunity.
 Now that he is Olympic champion Emmanuel Wanyonyi has set his sights on improving David Rudisha's 1:40.91 World Record.
-Pacemaker Ludovic Le Meur was asked for 49.2 and delivered 49.32.
+Pacemaker in Lausanne was Ludovic Le Meur.
+He was asked for 49.2 and delivered 49.32.
 But it was Marco Arop who followed him closely as Wanyonyi left a small gap.

 Arop was therefore in the lead once the pacemaker dropped out, but seemed to make a tactical error as he left quite a gap on the inside.
 On the back straight Wanyonyi did not hesitate and stormed through.
 Perhaps Arop was hoping to catch him on the home straight, but that hope soon proved to be futile, although Arop still managed to run the second 1:41 of his career.